branner-non-code/notes/notes/content/Reading_and_talks/Kahneman_Thinking_Fast_and_Slow_notes_Part_1_Two_Systems.md

 ### 3 Exaggerated e!optional coherence (halo effect)

- * P. 82: "The tendency to like (or dislike) everything about a person - including things you have not observed - is known as the **"halo effect**. ...
+ * p.
+82: "The tendency to like (or dislike) everything about a person - including things you have not observed - is known as the **"halo effect**. ...
 It is one of the ways the representation of the world that System 1 generates is simpler and more coherent than the real thing."

  * Solomon Asch. two people described by the same traits but in reverse order; earlier it!s have a greater effect on our view of each person.
 "Evidence accumulates gradually and the interpretation is shaped by the emotion attached to the first impression."

  * "The halo effect is also an example of **suppressed ambiguity**."

- * P. 83: "Sequence matters ... because the halo effect increases the weight of first impressions, sometimes to the point that subsequent information is mostly wasted."
+ * p.
+83: "Sequence matters ... because the halo effect increases the weight of first impressions, sometimes to the point that subsequent information is mostly wasted."

- * Pp. 83-84: Grading student exams - changed from reading all of each student's in sequence, to reading each essay for all students and trading with your reference to other grades.
+ * pp. 83-84: Grading student exams - changed from reading all of each student's in sequence, to reading each essay for all students and trading with your reference to other grades.

- * P. 84: "The consistency i had enjoyed earlier was spurious; it produced a feeling of cognitive ease, and my System 2 was happy to lazily accept the final grade."
+ * p.
+84: "The consistency i had enjoyed earlier was spurious; it produced a feeling of cognitive ease, and my System 2 was happy to lazily accept the final grade."

- * Pp 84-85: "The procedure I adopted to take the halo effect conforms to a general principle: **decorrelate error**! ...
+ * pp 84-85: "The procedure I adopted to take the halo effect conforms to a general principle: **decorrelate error**! ...
 To derive the most useful information from multiple sources of evidence, you should always try to make these sources independent of each other. ...
 Eliminating redundancy from your sources of information is always a good idea."

  * "Before an issue is discussed, all members of the committee should be asked to write a very brief summary of their position. ...
 The standard practice of open discussion gives too much weight to the opinions of those who speak early and assertively, causing others to line up behind them."

 ### 4 What you see is all there is (WYSIATS)

- * P. 85: "An essential design feature of the associative machine is that it represents only activated ideas.
+ * p.
+85: "An essential design feature of the associative machine is that it represents only activated ideas.
 Information that is not retrieved (even unconsciously) from memory might as well not exist."

  * "The measure of success for System 1 is the coherence of the story it manages to create.
 The amount and quality of the data on which the story is based are largely irrelevant."

- * P. 86: System is expected to influence even the more careful decisions.
+ * p.
+86: System is expected to influence even the more careful decisions.
 It's input never ceases."

  * **WYSIATS**: Jumping to conclusions on the basis of limited evidence is ... important to an understanding of intuitive thinking."

- * Pp. 86-87: Amos Tversky.
+ * pp. 86-87: Amos Tversky.
 "The presentation of one-sided evidence had a very pronounced effect on judgments. ... it is the consistency of the information that matters for a good story, not its completeness.
 Indeed, you will often find that knowing little makes it easier to fit everything you know into a coherent pattern."

  * "WYSIATI facilitates the achievement of coherence and of the cognitive ease that causes us to accept a statement as true.
 It explains why we can think fast, and how we are able to make sense of partial information in a complex world."

- * Pp. 87-88: "It also helps explain: a long and diverse list of biases of judgment and choice, including:" overconfidence, **framing effects** (alternative and equivalent formulations), **base-rate neglect** (ignoring differences in sample size).
+ * pp. 87-88: "It also helps explain: a long and diverse list of biases of judgment and choice, including:" overconfidence, **framing effects** (alternative and equivalent formulations), **base-rate neglect** (ignoring differences in sample size).

 ## Ch.
 8 How Judgments Happen

 ### 1 [no subtitle]

- * P. 89: **basic assessments**: "System 1 continuously monitors what is going on outside and inside the mind, and continuously generates assessments of various aspects of the situation without specific intention and with little or no effort"
+ * p.
+89: **basic assessments**: "System 1 continuously monitors what is going on outside and inside the mind, and continuously generates assessments of various aspects of the situation without specific intention and with little or no effort"

  * System 1 has "the ability to translate values across dimensions."